UCANR-IGIS/agroclimate-cookbook/COLLABORATORS.md

 ### Cross-References

 We plan to make the book available as PDF, ePub, and HTML.
 Therefore, avoid the use of hyperlinks for cross-references to other parts of the book.
-(Hyperlinke are of course fine for external websites).
+(Hyperlinks are of course fine for external websites).

 For cross references within the book, use the methods descrbibed [here](https://quarto.org/docs/books/book-crossrefs.html)